bgarkow/final-project/README.md

  - Eight male-to-female jumper cables
  - Three LED lights
  - Five resistors
+     - Reisistors limit the flow of the electrical current

 Here is a final look at the system when it is all connected: